 - Hours: During regular landfill hours; Mon.-Fri.
 7:30am - 5pm, Sat.
 8am - 5pm.
 Sun closed.

-- Accepts: Aluminum cans, mixed paper, corrugated cardboard, newspaper, #1 PET plastic bottles, #2 HDPE plastic jugs
+- Accepts: Aluminum cans, mixed paper, corrugated cardboard, newspaper, #1 PET plastic bottles, #2 HDPE plastic jugs, glass bottles and jars

 The Municipality is evaluating the need to establish additional community recycling centers, potentially on the east side of Anchorage and Girdwood.